budopod1/Epsilon/README.md

 # Epsilon

 Epsilon is an **in development**, compiled, statically typed, semi-memory safe programming language with automatic refrence counting.
-It compiles through LLVM, meaning it can be ran on almost any system.
+It compiles through LLVM, meaning Epsilon code can be ran on almost any system.
+Currently, however, only linux is supported, although this is likely to change soon.

 # Dependencies